PufferFinance/PufferPool/docs/PufferModule.md

 | [`NoRestakingModule.sol`](../src/NoRestakingModule.sol) | Singleton | NO | NO | / |
 | [`PufferModule.sol`](../src/PufferModule.sol) | [Beacon Proxy](https://docs.openzeppelin.com/contracts/5.x/api/proxy#BeaconProxy) | YES | NO | / |

 The PufferModule contract defines a template for Puffer modules.
 A module refers to the specific set of AVSs for which all Puffer NoOps participating in the module must delegate their funds to running.
-This set of AVSs may be empty, as in the case of the [NoRestakingModule](../src/NoRestakingModule.sol), in which the totality of the funds in this contract are committed solely to performing ETH validation, and no funds are delegated to any AVSs.
+This set of AVSs may be empty, as in the case of the [NoRestakingModule](../src/NoRestakingModule.sol), in which the totality of the funds in this contract are committed solely to performing ETH PoS, and no funds are delegated to any AVSs.
+Simply put, RestakingModules are wrappers around EigenPods that are committed to an immutable set of AVSs.

 #### High-level Concepts